Morphism and Composition

 The central category-theory sentence is:

-A morphism is a typed arrow from one object to another.
+A morphism is a typed transformation from one object to another.

 The central Rust sentence is: